alexdlaird/amazon-orders/README.md

 This package works by parsing data from Amazon's consumer-facing website.
-A periodic build validates functionality to ensure its stability, but as Amazon provides no official API to use, this package may break at any time (so check often to ensure you're on the latest version of the package).
+A periodic build validates functionality to ensure its stability, but as Amazon provides no official API to use, this package may break at any time (so check often to ensure you're on the latest version).

 Only the English, `.com` version of Amazon is officially supported.

 ## Installation